 You can achieve different methods for VR training by mixing offline and online experiences.

-For example: You can either implement the whole training experience directly in a training classroom or do the VR training remotely and then have an online meeting to discuss experiences. 👩🏻💻
+🏫 You can either implement the whole training experience directly in a training classroom or do the VR training remotely and then have an online meeting to discuss experiences.

-You can have one group of trainees learn via e-learning and another via VR training.
-This can later fuel discussions about trainees’ experience with each type of training, choices made, learning preferences, etc.
+👩🏻💻 You can have one group of trainees learn via e-learning and another via VR training.
+This can later fuel discussions about trainees’ experience, choices made, learning preferences, etc.

-It would also be beneficial to look at the current training strategy in your company, including kick-offs, coaching, self-assessment, etc. and think about how they can be blended with and aided by VR to put theory into practice.
+💡 Look at the current training strategy in your company and think about how they can be blended with and aided by VR to put theory into practice.
 Check this example for blends of different methods.

-Including an evaluation (test) period with some of your colleagues is also beneficial, because this can give you a feeling of how the training might go once shared with all the trainees.
-Your colleagues can help you understand the whole experience better, as well as whether the VR training needs improvements.
-Check our example questions to ask your colleagues for better evaluation! 🤩
+🔬 Include an evaluation period with some of your colleagues, because this can give you a feeling of how the training might go once shared with all the trainees and will help you understand the whole experience better.
+Check our example questions to ask your colleagues for better evaluation!

 How do you spread the word in your company about VR training? 📢

-Make sure to first have a team of colleagues that support this project.
+🧚🏼♀️ Make sure to first have a team of colleagues that support this project.
 User management might be helpful, by assigning roles to each team member that will have specific tasks to make this project a success.
-For example, point out champions (influencers) within the team that will be part of the scenario creation and roll-out, and inspire and engage others within the company to play VR training. 🧚🏼♀️
+For example, point out champions within the team that will be part of the scenario creation and roll-out, and inspire others in the company to play VR training.

 A few additional ideas to spread the word on the marketing side are kick-off sessions with everyone, videos, emails, or an intranet.